Tutorial: hledger basics

 Now you're asked for the amount to "move" to or from the assets account.
 As the default, hledger offers the amount required to "balance" the postings entered so far.
 The minus sign indicates the money is moving from this account. (hledger uses the positive and negative sign instead of accounting's traditional "debit" and "credit" terminology.)
 In a balanced transaction, the sum of posted amounts is zero, in other words no money disappears into thin air.
 Press enter to accept the default.
 It has an extra decimal place, but never mind.

-Account 3 (or . to finish this transaction): .
+Account 3 (or . or enter to finish this transaction): .

 expenses $10